Half-Life (Windows)

 Screen tilting

-In the older versions of retail Half-Life, taking fall damage or strafing left and right would result in the player's screen being tilted slightly.
-This was removed in versions 1.1.0.8 and after.
+In older versions of retail Half-Life, taking fall damage or strafing left and right would result in the player's screen being tilted slightly.
+The functionality was removed in versions 1.1.0.8 and later, but was later restored with the 25th anniversary update.

-When Valve re-released the game on their Steam service, they replaced the main menu.
-Gone was a locked 640x480 menu with separate menu options, replaced with a menu that scaled with the game's resolution.
+When Valve first re-released the game on their Steam service, they replaced the main menu.
+Gone was a locked 640x480 menu with separate menu options, and replaced with a menu that scaled with the game's resolution.
 Also gone are many menu options, including Hazard Course, Custom Game, View Readme and Previews.
-Steam Half-Life's GUI looks identical to the Steam GUI back during its 2003 launch.
+The GUI looks identical to the Steam GUI back during its initial 2003 launch.

 Console